 On February 7, 1946, diplomatic relations between Romania and the United States of America were resumed, at the legation level.
 (Photo: The building of the Romanian Legation in 1926)

 An important event to promote Romania, which took place in the middle of the Cold War, was the opening of the ”Folk Art from Romania” Exhibition in New York, on May 5, 1959.

 Those who visited the exhibition could admire Romanian folk costumes, Romanian ceramics, wooden sculptures, musical instruments, carpets, fabrics, leather items, etc. Also, the exhibition included several panels: with geographical and economic data about Romania, with photos of old Romanian architecture or with views from the tours undertaken abroad by the Romanian folk dance and song ensembles.
 At the same time, a stand with specialized books/publications (Romanian folk art), discs with Romanian folk music and philatelic series dedicated to Romanian folk art was arranged.

-Five years later, diplomatic relations between Romania were raised to Embassy level, on June 1, 1964.
+Five years later, diplomatic relations between Romania and the United States of America were raised to Embassy level, on June 1, 1964.